RNA Training Programs

 The RNA Institute Summer Bioinformatics Program is a competitive summer training program held virtually for high school and undergraduate students.
 The bioinformatics program delivers training in bioinformatic analysis of RNA-Seq data followed by independent bioinformatic research supervised by an RNA Institute faculty member.

-For more information about the program and application link, click 2024 RNA Institute Summer Bioinformatics Program.
+For more information about the program, click 2024 RNA Institute Summer Bioinformatics Program.

 Doctoral RNA Training Program